Deci-AI/super-gradients/documentation/source/Checkpoints.md

 | `average_model.pth` | At the end of training - composed of 10 best models according to  [metric_to_watch](https://github.com/Deci-AI/super-gradients/blob/69d8d19813964022af192a34b6e7853edac34a75/src/super_gradients/recipes/training_hyperparams/default_train_params.yaml#L39) and will only be save when the training_param `average_best_models`=True.     |
 | `ckpt_epoch_{EPOCH_INDEX}.pth`| At the end of a fixed epoch number `EPOCH_INDEX` if it is specified through `save_ckpt_epoch_list` training_param |

-#### Where are the checkpoint files saved ?
+#### Where are the checkpoint files saved?

 The checkpoint files will be saved at <PATH_TO_CKPT_ROOT_DIR>/experiment_name/.

-The checkpoint root directory is controlled by the user and can be passed to `Trainer` constructor through the `ckpt_root_dir` argument.
+The user controls the checkpoint root directory, which can be passed to the `Trainer` constructor through the `ckpt_root_dir` argument.

-When working with a cloned version of SG, one can leave out the `ckpt_root_dir` arg and checkpoints will be saved in the `checkpoints` module.
+When working with a cloned version of SG, one can leave out the `ckpt_root_dir` arg, and checkpoints will be saved in the `checkpoints` module.

 ## Checkpoint Structure in SG

 Checkpoints in SG are instances of [state_dict](https://pytorch.org/tutorials/beginner/saving_loading_models.html#what-is-a-state-dict).
-Apart from the model weights, they hold additional information about the model's training.
+They hold additional information about the model's training besides the model weights.

 The checkpoint keys: